astechedu/WebDevOpsTutorial/dockerized.apps.md

 Note:

-  Send request to webapp from container web or webapp fastcgi_pass webapp:9000;
+  Send request to webapp (Service name of container name) from container web or webapp fastcgi_pass webapp:9000;